embedly/embedly-docs/tutorials/start.rst

 Getting Started with Embedly
 ============================

+.. raw:: html

-.. *This page is a summary of the Embedly API for developers with programming experience.
-Bloggers and other authors who want to use Embedly without writing code should see :doc:`Embedly for Authors </authors>`.*
+    <p class="preface">This page is a summary of the Embedly API for developers
+    with programming experience.
+Bloggers and other authors who want to use Embedly without writing code should see <a href="/docs/authors">Embedly for authors</a>.</p>

 Ever shared a link on Facebook or Google+?
 You might enter this: